matteo-carrara-unifi/iniparser/README.md

 C++ library to work with INI files

 # Project status
-At this moment, INI file reading seems to work fine but file writing has not be implemented.
-Unit testing needs also to be added.
+At this moment, high-level interface for reading INI files has been implemented but writing has not.
+Unit testing also needs to be added.

 # Usage
 This is a small concept of what should be possible to do